-While Seaside is an enduring summertime destination, it increasingly draws visitors to its sandy shores throughout the year.
+While Seaside is an enduring summertime destination, our beach town increasingly draws visitors to its sandy shores throughout the year.
 Each season brings with it new opportunities for discovery: rain-forest treks in the winter, whale spotting in the spring, beach campfires in the summer and history lessons in the fall.
-So don’t limit yourself!
 Let us show you how to Seaside year-round.

 Many of us start the new year with resolutions to be more active, so make your first workout of the year an epic one.
 Take the Tillamook Head Trail to the point where you can see Tillamook Rock Lighthouse, nicknamed “Terrible Tilly,” in the distance.
 For more favorite hikes in Seaside, click here.